tpscash/tpscash.github.io/_posts/2016-04-28-validate-inputs-in-shell.md

             exit -1
         fi

-* Validate parameter to be a date
+* Validate parameter to be a number

         RET=`expr match $1 "[0-9]*$"`
         if [ "$RET" -gt 0 ]; then